 Judge Jetta Davie Robinson was appointed to the Beaver County Justice Court in 1981.
 She has served as the Minersville City Justice of the Peace and has served two terms on the Utah State Bail Schedule Committee.
 She is currently the Beaver County Justice Court Judge for the Minersville Precinct.
 4/10

 Judge Thad D. Seegmiller was appointed to the Washington City Justice Court in January 2017.
-Judge Seegmiller received a Business Degree from Brigham Young University and a Law Degree from University of Montana School of Law.
-Judge Seegmiller is a Southern Utah native and had practiced in several law firms in Southern Utah, where he focused on real estate, business, and estate transactions and litigation, including working for Sunwarrior as General Counsel prior to his appointment.
-9/17
+Judge Seegmiller received a Bachelor of Science from Brigham Young University and a Juris Doctor from the University of Montana School of Law.
+Judge Seegmiller practices law full-time as an attorney at Kirton McConkie law firm in St. George, Utah.
+Judge Seegmiller is a Southern Utah native and is licensed to practice law in Utah and Nevada.
+3/20

 Judge Douglas Whitlock was appointed to the Enterprise Justice Court in November 1990, where he serves on a part-time basis.
 In January 2003, Judge Whitlock was appointed by the Washington County Commission to serve as a full-time judge in the Washington County Justice Court.
 Judge Whitlock was awarded the Justice Court Judge of the Year Award in 2005.
 In March 2009, he received a Certificate of Legal Studies from the Legal Institute for Justice Court Judges.
 Judge Whitlock currently serves as a member of the Washington County Domestic Violence Coalition.
 He has also served on the Utah State Fine & Bail Committee and the Washington County Board of Adjustments.
 9/15